 Follow the links to watch a video about Labor Day and learn some facts about Labor Day.
 Enjoy your holiday but know why you have this holiday!

 This is a wonderful recipe to have at a Labor Day BBQ!.
 Light and refreshing.
+Labor Day is the official end to summer vacations.

 Thai-Inspired Cucumber Salad with Roasted Spiced Chickpeas